MarikoSakuragi/BHA-2022/week2/index.md

 ### 1. Making Foldscope
 On March 8th, we assmbled Foldscope from the kit, and do observation by it.<br/>
 #### <font color="Olive">- About Foldscope</font>
 Foldscope is a small and low-cost microscope made by paper.
 It was designed by Manu Prakash, a Professor of Oxford University.
-He developed Foldscope by hoping to make microscope more accessible for children in developing countries such as India.
-[Foldscope Website](https://www.foldscope.com)<br/>
+He developed Foldscope by hoping to make microscope more accessible for children in developing countries such as India. <u>[Foldscope Website](https://www.foldscope.com)</u><br/>

 #### <font color="Olive">- Contents</font>
 ![Parts](/photo/IMG20220308151958-2.jpg)<br/>